2019 MINI Convertible Prices, Reviews, and Pictures | Edmunds

 Which 2019 MINI Convertibles are available in my area?

+Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2019 [object Object] Convertible for sale near you.

-Can't find a new 2019 MINI Convertibles you want in your area?
+Can't find a new 2019 MINI Convertible Convertible you want in your area?
 Consider a broader search.

 Why trust Edmunds?